Trump, in first-ever prime time Oval Office address, laments 'crisis of the heart and a crisis of the soul' at border

 McConnell continued: “The past eighteen days have shown that Democrats’ refusal to negotiate is not due to any principled objection, but simply due to partisan spite for the president.
 For the men and women of the Border Patrol, for the safety of American families, and for all Americans who deserve a fully operational federal government, I sincerely hope my Democratic colleagues will come to the table and help deliver a solution.”

+Some legal and political analysts were less enthusiastic.
+“As expected, [Trump's address] was laden with emotional appeals, with the president presenting a parade of horribles," John Cerone, Professor of International Law at The Fletcher School, told Fox News.
+He added that a wall would have only "limited efficacy" compared to other options.

+"Ultimately, the only way to stop irregular migration is to give people some hope of regular migration," Cerone said.
+"Expanding pathways for regular migration, in particular by creating new employment visas and raising the limits on existing categories, is a win-win situation."

 The number of illegal border crossings is down from 1.6 million in 2000 to less than 400,000 last year.
 But, the number of families coming over the border has risen sharply, putting a strain on health care and immigration services that came into sharp focus with the deaths of two migrant children in December.

 Administration figures have shown that 161,000 family units crossed the border in fiscal 2018, a 50 percent increase from the year before.
 Homeland Security officials also have said 60,000 unaccompanied children crossed the border last year, a 25 percent increase.

 After a sit-down with Democrats over the weekend, the White House issued a series of budget demands, including a new request for $800,000 for humanitarian needs.
 But, mostly, Trump still wants his wall, which Democrats have described as immoral as well as no solution to illegal immigration.